INSaFLU/insaflu_docs/docs/uploading_data.rst

 **Advantages of uploading enriched Sample metadata tables**

 The template file contains the following additional variables, which commonly constitute the minimal metadata collected during seasonal influenza surveillance: “data set”, ”vaccine status”, ”week”, ”onset date”, ”collection date”, ”lab reception date”, ”latitude” and ”longitude”.
 (The "data set" column will help you to organize samples by specific groups, e.g., "early_season", "peak", etc).
-Users are also recommended to include data for **country, region, division and/or location**, as these fields will allow geographically locate your samples in the **Nextstrain Datasets**.
+Users are also recommended to include data for for **latitude/longitude** and/or **country, region, division and/or location**, as these fields will allow geographically locate your samples in the **Nextstrain Datasets**.
 Still, users are encouraged to include any other columns with metadata variables to be associated with samples.

 Uploading tables enriched with multiple metadata variables will allow you to easily color the phylogenetic tree nodes (and/or add colored metadata blocks to the tree) according to any combination of metadata variables, which largely facilitates the visualization and exploration of your data.